 Маскираният певец (Bulgaria)

-Zhana Bergendorff, of the Bulgarian supergroup Equinox, finished second in the show, disguised as ‘The Rose’ (pictured above).
+During the first season of the hit show, Zhana Bergendorff, of the Bulgarian supergroup Equinox, finished second in the show, disguised as ‘The Rose’.

 Masked Singer Suomi (Finland)